EKS Foundational Platform

 Our Solution

 Cloud Posse deploys EKS through a number of components.
 Each component has a specific responsibility and works in harmony with the rest.
-We first deploy a nodeless EKS cluster and create an AWS Auth config mapping.
-This ConfigMap connects our existing AWS Teams architecture to the cluster and allows us to assign Kubernetes roles to a given Team Role.
-Next we use Karpenter to manage nodes on the cluster.
-Karpenter automatically launches compute resources to handle cluster applications and provides fast and simple compute provisioning for Kubernetes clusters.
-We then deploy a set of controllers and operators for the cluster.
-These controllers will automatically connect the cluster to our network and DNS architecture by annotations and manage storage within the cluster.
-Simply adding the relevant annotation to a given resources triggers the creation and management of Load Balancers in AWS, adds routing to the relevant Route 53 Hosted Zone, provisions certificates, and more.
+We deploy an EKS cluster with EKS Auto Mode enabled, which delegates compute, networking, and storage management to AWS.
+Auto Mode automatically provisions nodes, manages load balancers, and handles core addon lifecycle.
+We configure EKS Capabilities — such as managed Argo CD, ACK, and KRO — directly through the cluster component.
+We then deploy a set of operators for the cluster that connect it to our network and DNS architecture.
+Simply adding the relevant annotation to a given resource triggers the creation and management of Load Balancers in AWS, adds routing to the relevant Route 53 Hosted Zone, provisions certificates, and more.
 These resources set the foundation for any application platform.
 From this foundation, your application will be fully secure, scalable, and resilient.